1 Bg 9-1972: The Most Confidential Knowledge

 > says in this verse, "I am the enjoyer of all sacrifices

 > because I am the supreme master."
-Less intelligent
+However, less intelligent

 > demigods for temporary benefit.
 Therefore they fall down to